WHAT IS SLEEP APNEA?

 As part of the Adobe Dental Design of Sedona luxury experience, our dentists use an intraoral 3D wireless dental scanner to digitally capture every nook and cranny of our patients’ teeth to ensure accurate impressions and make creating high-quality restorations much quicker, reducing chair-time.

-Dr. Jonathan Held is Board Eligible with the American Board of Dental Sleep Medicine and a PreFellow of the American Academy of General Dentistry.
+Dr. Jonathan Held is a Diplomate of the American Board of Dental Sleep Medicine and a PreFellow of the American Academy of General Dentistry.
 Dr. Jon has an extensive background in Dental Sleep Medicine and looks forward to helping you get a better night sleep and have a healthier smile!